Comparative Social Policy and Welfare (Graduate)

 Bachelor's degree: graduates of university bachelor's studies in the area of social sciences (sociology, social work, political science, economics or in the other closely related field).

 English language proficiency - the level not lower than B2 (following the Common Framework of Reference for Language approved by the Council of Europe).
-Distant English language level test is organized for those, who do not have IELTS or TOEFL certificates.
+Distant English language level test is organized for those, who do not possess IELTS or TOEFL certificates.

 International mobility possibilities